 My best friend and I were walking in the woods near her cottage, talking as we do about all nature of things, laughing and crying intermittently without shame as you can best do with your closest friend.
 I had left my marriage just recently and she would only five months later lose her mom to cancer, a fact neither of us would have ever imagined that snowy last day of December 2006.
 She was telling me about her eldest daughter’s friend who was taking sharp left turns from good sense, as teenagers seem to do without warning.
 My friend wanted to point to something and she came up with “she is from a broken family”.
 This excuse protected her because she and her husband are happy and together.
 The word ‘broken’ grabbed my stomach and gave it a twist.
 I turned to her and said ‘that is the last time you will use that term.’

-I could never settle for fine or flat; my children were allowed grief and sadness but I would not permit them to fall down.
+I could never settle for fine or flat; my children were dancing with grief and sadness but I feared having them fall down and not be able to get back up.
 I kept reminding myself and in time them, that our family was not broken but fixed.

 I am the girl who married the boy she loved, had two beautiful babies with him and some very good memories.